 Before we go into high and low pressures, let’s first learn about this important pressure essential to our lives.

 Everyone knows that we have blood running through our bodies.
 Many people think that blood is the fuel for our bodies.
-This is a misconception.
-Food and nutrients are actually the fuel that our bodies need to get going each and every day.
+It is a misconception.
+Food and nutrients are the fuel that our bodies need to get going every day.

-With that said though, it doesn’t diminish how important blood is.
-The circulation of the blood is the highway on which these nutrients and oxygen reach all other parts of the body.
+With that said, though, it doesn’t diminish how vital blood is.
+Blood circulation is the highway through which these nutrients and oxygen reach all other parts of the body.